 Children: (sadly) Yes, ma’am.

 Three entertaining longer stories rounded out the hour-long event.
-My favourite one was an island version of Little Red Riding Hood in which a little girl foils the dangerous Gunny Wolf by singing him to sleep as she picks flowers.
-Her tune contains the words “coom-qua-keen-wah,” the perfect combination of sounds to induce lupine drowsiness.
+My favourite one was a Carribean version of Little Red Riding Hood in which a little girl foils the dangerous Gunny Wolf by singing him to sleep as she picks flowers.
+Her tune contains the words “coom-qua-keen-wah,” which are designed to induce lupine drowsiness.

 When the Gunny Wolf wakes up, he chases the girl, making the noise “unk-cah-cha” with his giant paws as he runs after her.
 (Rita Cox sang the girl’s flower-picking song gently but slapped her thighs with fierce wolf-claw hands when she imitated the running animal).

-It was very warm in the large room with wooden floors above the Queen and Saulter Library, and after half an hour of listening to the storyteller’s wonderful voice, many of the kids had shifted from sitting on their jackets to reclining on them.
+It was very warm in the large program room on the second floor, and after half an hour of listening to the storyteller’s wonderful voice, many of the kids had shifted from sitting on their jackets to reclining on them.

 Rita Cox: (spreading arms wide) I have a large and funny hat and glasses on my nose.
 (Here, she curled her fingers into circles in front of her eyes).
 I have a long and furry beard that reaches down to my toes.
 (Mimes length of beard and then touches her toes).

-I was sorry to miss the last ten minutes of the program, but I had to get back in time to go to work this afternoon.
-It was a privilege to observe a gifted educator in action as she enriched our morning with stories.
+I was sorry to miss the last ten minutes of the program due to a work commitment, but it was a privilege to have observed a gifted educator in action as she enriched our morning with stories.
 Thank you Rita Cox and Queen and Saulter Library!
-I take my large and funny hat off to you!
+I doff my large and funny hat to you in gratitude!